9/9/2021

 speaker

-please.
 Ladies and gentlemen, at this time, we'll begin the question and answer session.
-To ask a question, you may press star and then one using a touch tone telephone.
-To withdraw your questions, you may press star and two.
-If you are using a speaker phone, we do ask that you please pick up your handset before pressing the keys to ensure the best sound quality.
-Once again, that is star and then one to join the question queue.
-Our first question today comes from Jim Sadati from Sadati and Company.
+To ask a question, you may press star and then 1 using a touch-tone telephone.
+To withdraw your questions, you may press star and 2.
+If you are using a speakerphone, we do ask that you please pick up your handset before pressing the keys to ensure the best sound quality.
+Once again, that is star and then 1 to join the question queue.
+Our first question today comes from Jim Sidotti from Sidotti and Company.
 Please go ahead with your question.

 speaker

-Hi, good afternoon.
-Rodan and John, can you hear me?
+Hi, good afternoon, Ronan and John.
+Can you hear me?

 speaker